pierlucaanania/pierlucaanania/README.md

 - 🔥 My fields of interest are **Digitalization in Energy Industry** and **Renewable Energy Systems**, in particular I am strongly interested in **Artificial Intelligence applied to Energy Access and Energy Community Development**
-- 🌱 I’m currently learning **Deep Learning, Reinforcement Learning, Control Systems**
+- 🌱 I’m currently learning **Deep Learning, Reinforcement Learning, Energy Modeling**

 - 👯 I’m looking to collaborate on **AI & Energy related projects**